VISA TIPS • DOCUMENT PREPARATION

 Get Verifiable Insurance for $5

 📌 The Golden Rule: Always carry a printed copy of your travel insurance certificate.
-Even if the embassy accepts digital submissions, border officers often prefer physical copies.
+Even if an embassy accepts digital submissions, border officers often prefer physical copies.
 A printed document never runs out of battery.

 Visa Application Stage: Digital vs. Printed